TylerGorshing/Cards/README.md

 # Cards
-A exercise in learning OOP in Python
+An OOP learning exsercise in Python.

 ### About the Project